ietf-wg-cellar/matroska-specification/cellar-codec/subtitles.md

 All of the Caption Statement Data Groups in a given Matroska Track **MUST** use the same language index.

 A Data Group is normally shown until a subsequent Group provides instructions to clear it.
-Therefore, the Matroska Block **SHOULD NOT** have a Duration.
+Therefore, the Matroska Block usually does not have a `BlockDuration`.
-A player **SHOULD** display a Data Group within a Matroska Block until its internal duration elapses, or until a subsequent Data Group removes it.
+A player should display a Data Group within a Matroska Block until its internal duration elapses, or until a subsequent Data Group removes it.